theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bwhierarchy/bwhier-settings.md

 **Remove Leading Zeros**<br>
 Removes all leading zeros (via ALPHA conversion) in the column NodeName.
-NodeName can then be used in a join condition with the corresponding Dimension-Key of a BWCube extraction.<br>
+NodeName can then be used in a join condition with the corresponding Dimension-Key of a BW Cube extraction.<br>
-Works also for compound InfoObjects.<br>
+The conversion works also for compound InfoObjects.<br>
-Example: 0CO_AREA (1000) and 0COSTCENTER (0000003100) will become 1000/3100.
+Example: 0CO_AREA (1000) and 0COSTCENTER (0000003100) becomes 1000/3100.

 **Fetch description texts**<br>
 Sets the field *NodeText* to the node text based on the system language settings.